sbhave77/lanyon/_posts/2018-04-18-cauchy-schwarz-in-different-contexts.md

 category: ep
 ---

-I was just recently working on understanding the relationship between $\beta$, $r$ and $r^2$ and this led me to get into the weeds of linear algebra including dot products, inner product spaces and the Cauchy-Schwarz inequality.
+I was just recently working on understanding the relationship between $$\beta$$, $$r$$ and $$r^2$$ and this led me to get into the weeds of linear algebra including dot products, inner product spaces and the Cauchy-Schwarz inequality.
 This post outlines my review and renewed understanding of these topics.

 First of, what exactly is a dot product both mathematically and intuitively?